History of Local Law 11

 Understand Your Building's History

 Review previous FISP reports, prior violations, and any capital repair history.
-Buildings with a SWARMP history in Cycle 8 that were remediated may still have underlying conditions requiring attention in Cycle 9.
+Buildings with a SWARMP history in a prior cycle may still have underlying conditions requiring attention in the current cycle.

 Frequently Asked Questions